SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
-For example, significant estimates, judgments and assumptions were required in a number of areas, including, but not limited to, determining the useful lives of real estate properties, determination of discount rates in ground leases, reasonably certain lease terms for ground and master leases, and evaluating the impairment of long-lived assets.
-Actual results could differ from these estimates.
-All certificate amounts and dollar amounts in this Quarterly Report on Form 10-Q, including the consolidated financial statements and notes thereto, are stated in thousands with the exception of certificate and per certificate amounts.
+For example, significant estimates, judgments and assumptions were required in a number of areas, including, but not limited to, estimating the fair value of the investment properties as of the Effective Date, determining the useful lives of real estate properties, determination of the incremental borrowing rate in ground leases, reasonably certain lease terms for ground and master leases, and evaluating the impairment of long-lived assets.

 The accompanying consolidated financial statements include the accounts of the Trust, as well as all wholly owned subsidiaries of the Trust.
 All intercompany balances and transactions have been eliminated in consolidation.
 Wholly owned subsidiaries consist of limited liability companies and limited partnerships.
-The Trust has evaluated the fee arrangements with the Trustee and Manager to determine if they represent a variable interest, and concluded that the fee arrangements are commensurate with market and therefore the Trustee and Manager are not variable interest entities.
+The Trust has evaluated the fee arrangements with the Trustee and Manager to determine if they represent a variable interest, and concluded that the fee arrangements do not create a variable interest.

 Fresh Start Accounting and Investment Properties